 - 1. Hudson's Bay Company

 - 2. East Germany

 - 3. Madagascar

-Hudson's Bay Company
+HUDSON'S BAY COMPANY

 The Hudson's Bay Company...

-(1) Primarily traded this beaver-derived product in its early years ANSWER: Furs (accept pelts or skins) (2) Received its charter from this English king who came to power during the Restoration ANSWER: Charles II (3) Primarily operated in this Canadian province, east of Saskatchewan ANSWER: Manitoba (4) Had this future king of England as its second governor ANSWER: James II (accept James Stuart, Duke of York) (5) Was given land named after this noble who was known by the epithet "of the Rhine" during the English Civil War ANSWER: Prince Rupert of the Rhine, Duke of Cumberland (6) Was in the same business as these two French explorers, the first Europeans to sail down the Mississippi ANSWER: Jacques Marquette and Louis Joliet (accept in either order) Fast German v ∟ası German v East Germany was...
+(1) Primarily traded this beaver-derived product in its early years ANSWER: Furs (accept pelts or skins) (2) Received its charter from this English king who came to power during the Restoration ANSWER: Charles II (3) Primarily operated in this Canadian province, east of Saskatchewan ANSWER: Manitoba (4) Had this future king of England as its second governor ANSWER: James II (accept James Stuart, Duke of York) (5) Was given land named after this noble who was known by the epithet "of the Rhine" during the English Civil War ANSWER: Prince Rupert of the Rhine, Duke of Cumberland (6) Was in the same business as these two French explorers, the first Europeans to sail down the Mississippi ANSWER: Jacques Marquette and Louis Joliet (accept in either order) (7) Primarily used this First Nation tribe as a middleman to make their trades ANSWER: Cree (8) Fought the rival North West Company and the Metis at this 1816 battle ANSWER: Battle of Seven Oaks East Germany East Germany was...

 (1) Established under the influence of this World War Two Soviet leader

 ANSWER: Joseph Stalin

 (2) Established at this meeting, which finalized the terms of German surrender in World War Two

 ANSWER: Potsdam Conference

 (3) Patrolled by this secret police

 ANSWER: Stasi

 (4) Governed by this political philosophy, in which all party members adhere to party decisions once they have been made

-ANSWER: Democratic centralism
+ANSWER: $Democratic \ centralism$

-- (5) Ruled by this leader in the 1960s, who nationalized industry in his New Economic System ANSWER: Walter Ulbricht
+(5) Ruled by this leader in the 1960s, who nationalized industry in his New Economic System

+ANSWER: Walter Ulbricht

-- (6) Members of the Prussian nobility whose land was redistributed to farmers
+(6) Members of the Prussian nobility whose land was redistributed to farmers

 ANSWER: Junkers [YOONG-kers]

-Madagascar
+(7) Starved of this good during a late-70s crisis in which its price quadrupled

+ANSWER: Coffee

+(8) Last led by this General Secretary, successor to Erich Honecker

+ANSWER: Egon Krenz

+MADAGASCAR

 Madagascar...